wp-plugins/thinktwit/readme.txt

 If using the update frequency "Live (uncached)" ThinkTwit will show tweets that have occurred as far back as "max days" (up to the last 7 days, due to restrictions in the Twitter API).
 However, any other option will utilise ThinkTwit's own cache and will therefore display anything within the cache (up to "max days").
+The exception to this is when the "Paused" option is selected - this will retain tweets (and display those tweets) indefinitely (until the update frequency is changed from "Paused").

 = What will happen if I haven't tweeted in the last 7 days? =